 Lead Parent Educator and Educational Consultant

-Over the last five years, Pam has served as Parent Educator with the Learning Program Boston.
-As part of the Learning Program’s teaching team, she leads parent workshops on topics in Down syndrome education, bringing evidence-based research into practice to homes and schools.
+Pam serves as Lead Parent Educator with the Learning Program Boston.
+As part of our teaching team, she leads parent workshops on topics in Down syndrome education, bringing evidence-based research into practice to homes and schools.
 She is a frequent presenter on best practices for teaching literacy and numeracy to children with Down syndrome and has presented annually at Down syndrome regional conferences, reaching both parents and educators.
 She also serves on the Board of the 3-21 Foundation, guiding the growth and delivery of its education programs.

 Maureen has spent her entire career supporting families of students with significant learning, behavioral and executive functioning challenges.
 She has been involved with the Learning Program since its inception, engaging closely with students, staff and families to design and implement educational programs.
 Within our consulting practice she collaborates with school teams in a direct coaching role to support districts in the ever-evolving process of developing individualized educational programs for students with complex learning needs.
 In 2013 she was awarded the Massachusetts Down Syndrome Congress (MDSC) Outstanding Educator Award for the positive impact she has had on her students, their peers and other educators.
-She is also currently serving as Chair of the MDSC Education Task-Force and continues to consult to the MDSC to provide continuity in her previous role as MDSC Education Director.
-Before than she worked in various public school settings in a number of different general and special education roles.
+In a prior role she worked as Education Director for the MDSC and continues to serve as Chair of the MDSC Education Task-Force.
+Currently she is a special education teacher at Dedham Public Schools, following a long career in various public school settings in a number of different general and special education roles.
 She holds a Master’s degree in Special Education from Wheelock College and a Bachelor’s degree in Communication & Elementary Education from Stonehill College.

 Speech Language Pathologist